-- 1.Go to Extension > Extension > IP Extension. - 2.Double-click an extension and go to Device Setting > Auxiliary Devices. - 3.Click New and configure the following:
+- 1. Go to Extension > Extension > IP Extension. - 2.
+Double-click an extension and go to Device Setting > Auxiliary Phone. - 3.
+Click New and configure the following:

-GUI field Description Туре If your device is a FortiFone, configure the following: • Device: Click the Select icon to choose a FortiFone and click OK.
+GUI field Description Туре If your device is a FortiFone, configure the following: Device: Click the Select icon to choose a FortiFone and click OK.
 The phones are configured for SIP inventory.
-See Configuring desktop FortiFones.
+SeeConfiguring desk phones on page 150.
 You may also add a new phone or edit an existing one.
-Phone model: After you select a device, the device model appears.
-Setting: If you select Custom, configure the following: SIP Setting: Select the SIP profile for the extension.
+Phone model: This option appears after you select a device.
+Phone profile: This option appears after you select a device.
+Select the phone profile for the extension.
+For information on phone profile, see Configuring phone profiles on page 136.
+Setting: If you select Custom, configure the following: SIP settings: Select the SIP profile for the extension.
 Click Edit to modify the current profile or New to configure a new one.
-For more information, see Configuring SIP profiles.
+For more information, see Configuring SIP profiles on page 132.
 Emergency Zone: Select the emergency zone profile for this extension.
 Click Edit to modify the current profile or New to configure a new one.
-For more information, see Configuring emergency zone profiles.
+For more information, see Configuring emergency zone profiles on page 148.
 Location: Select Internal if the phone does not traverse through Network Address Translation (NAT) to connect to the FortiVoice unit, and External if the phone does.
 These are system defined locations.
 Handset ID: If the device is a FortiFone-870i that supports multiple handsets, enter or click Generate to identify the handset.
 MWI (Message Waiting Indication): Enable or disable MWI on the phone.
-Auto answer.
-Enable or disable automatic answering on the phone. • Direct call: Enable or disable direct calling on the phone.
-Secondary accounts: If you enabled the option to add a secondary account for desktop FortiFones, do it here by selecting the FortiFone extension and move it to the Selected

-GUI field Description field.
-For more information, see Secondary account (Enable secondary account for Desktop FortiFone).
-If your device is a Generic phone, configure the following: •SIP Setting: Select the SIP profile for the extension.
+Auto answer: Enable or disable automatic answering on the phone.
+Direct call: Enable or disable direct calling on the phone.
+If your device is a Generic phone, configure the following: SIP settings: Select the SIP profile for the extension.
 Click Edit to modify the current profile or New to configure a new one.
-For more information, see Configuring SIP profiles.
+For more information, see Configuring SIP profiles on page 132.
 Emergency Zone: Select the emergency zone profile for this extension.
 Click Edit to modify the current profile or New to configure a new one.
+For more

-For more information, see Configuring emergency zone profiles.
+GUI field Description information, see Configuring emergency zone profiles on page 148.